 Browser Policy

-The DCC shall ensure that the SMKI Repository Portal Interface supports as a minimum the following web browsers and versions:
+The DCC shall publish and keep up to date the web browsers and versions which the SMKI Repository Portal Interface supports.

-Google Chrome version 34.

-Microsoft Internet Explorer versions 9, 10 and 11; and

-Mozilla Firefox version 27.

-The DCC shall ensure that future releases of each of the web browsers set out above are also supported.

-Browsers and versions other than those listed above may also be compatible, though they will not be supported and access to the SMKI Repository Portal interface using other such browsers and versions cannot be guaranteed.
-No browsers shall be explicitly blocked or denied access to the SMKI Repository Portal interface, though there may be unexpected behaviour when a browser or version other than those listed is used.
+Browsers and versions other than those published may also be compatible, though they will not be supported and access to the SMKI Repository Portal interface using other such browsers and versions cannot be guaranteed.
+No browsers shall be explicitly blocked or denied access to the SMKI Repository Portal interface, though there may be unexpected behaviour when a browser or version other than those published is used.

 The browsers supported by the DCC shall be reviewed from time to time.
-Except as set out in the paragraph below, the DCC shall seek views from Parties or RDPs with access to the SMKI Repository Portal interface prior to the withdrawal of support for any browser or version set out above.
+Except as set out in the paragraph below, the DCC shall seek views from Parties or RDPs with access to the SMKI Repository Portal interface prior to the withdrawal of support for any browser or version previously published.

 The DCC shall not be required to support browser versions that are not supported by that browser’s vendor.